 Internal Service Funds account for the financing of goods or services provided by one County department to another County department on a cost reimbursement basis.
-Internal service funds account for the activities of fleet maintenance, centralized warehouse, centralized printing and mailing, centralized telecommunications, information services, the County's financial software, and centralized facility services and security.
-In addition, the County's Risk Management Fund accounts for the County's selfinsurance programs - worker's compensation, long-term disability, employee benefits, and personal injury and property damage, on a cost-reimbursement basis.
+Internal service funds account for the activities of fleet maintenance, centralized printing and mailing, centralized telecommunications, information services, the County's financial software, and centralized facility services and security.
+In addition, the County's Risk Management Fund accounts for the County's self-insurance programs - worker's compensation, long-term disability, employee benefits, and personal injury and property damage, on a cost-reimbursement basis.

+Fiduciary Funds are utilized to account for funds held by the County for other entities.
 The Pension Trust Fund accumulates contributions from the County, its employees and other participating employers, and earnings from the fund's investments.
 Disbursements are made from the fund for retirement, disability and death benefits (based on a defined benefit formula), and administrative expenses.
 This fund includes all assets of the FCERA.
 The Pension Trust Fund uses the economic resources measurement focus and the accrual basis of accounting.
 The Investment Trust Fund accounts for the investments of legally separate entities that deposit cash with the County Treasurer.
 These entities include school and community college districts, other special districts governed by local boards, and regional boards and authorities.
 The Investment Trust Fund also accounts for tax collections passed through to cities.
 This fund reports the assets, primarily cash and investments, and the related liability of the County to disburse these monies on demand.
 This fund uses the economic resources measurement focus and the accrual basis of accounting.
+The Redevelopment Successor Agency Trust Fund accumulates and distributes the proceeds that remained within the Fresno County Redevelopment Agency upon the dissolution of California redevelopment agencies, as set forth by State Assembly Bill X1 26.
 The Agency Funds account for assets held by the County as an agent for various local governments.
 These funds do not have a measurement focus and use the accrual basis of accounting.